-On May 11, 2012, the Law Offices of Kevin J. Dolley, LLC and the Riggan Law Firm, wage and hour law firms, filed an individual and collective class action lawsuit for unpaid wages and overtime pay against Transcend Services, Inc., a corporation which provides medical transcription services to hospitals and medical providers throughout the United States.
+On May 11, 2012, Dolley Law, LLC and the Riggan Law Firm, wage and hour law firms, filed an individual and collective class action lawsuit for unpaid wages and overtime pay against Transcend Services, Inc., a corporation which provides medical transcription services to hospitals and medical providers throughout the United States.
 The nationwide collective action lawsuit was filed in the United States District Court for the Northern District of Illinois.
 To read a copy of the lawsuit, click here.

 The lawsuit—filed on behalf of thirteen named Medical Language Specialists who work from home and are current or former employees of Transcend—alleges that Transcend violated the Fair Labor Standards Act (FLSA) by failing to compensate Medical Language Specialists at a rate equal to the federal minimum wage ($7.25 per hour) and at a rate equal to time-and-a-half for hours worked in excess of 40 per work week.
 The lawsuit was filed on behalf of the individually named Medical Language Specialists and on behalf of all similarly situated Medical Language Specialists who sign a consent to joint lawsuit form.